CMSTrackerDPG/SiPixelTools-PixelHistoMaker/Tutorial/Tracker_Training.md

 ### interface/scan_points.h

 This file is crucial to the good outcome of the scans, it encodes timing and bias informations for the scans.
 Every time a new scan is performed, new information about the scan points and corresponding run numbers and delays have to be added:
-* **run numbers** and related scan numbers at the bottom of `delay_scan_number()` function, [line 9](https://github.com/TizianoBevilacqua/SiPixelTools-PixelHistoMaker/blob/TrackerTraining/interface/scan_points.h#L9),
+* **run numbers** and related scan numbers at the bottom of `delay_scan_number()` function, [line 9](https://github.com/CMSTrackerDPG/SiPixelTools-PixelHistoMaker/blob/e44607129b5538995d8f843f6323b3171582eb65/interface/scan_points.h#L9),
-* **delays** at the bottom of the `delay()` one, [line 428](https://github.com/TizianoBevilacqua/SiPixelTools-PixelHistoMaker/blob/TrackerTraining/interface/scan_points.h#L428)
+* **delays** at the bottom of the `delay()` one, [line 427](https://github.com/CMSTrackerDPG/SiPixelTools-PixelHistoMaker/blob/e44607129b5538995d8f843f6323b3171582eb65/interface/scan_points.h#L427)

-the scan number set in the `delay_scan_number()` has to be the same as the one set for the `"DelayScans"` `PostFix` at [line 207](https://github.com/TizianoBevilacqua/SiPixelTools-PixelHistoMaker/blob/TrackerTraining/Phase1ScanHistoMaker.cc#L207) of `Phase1ScanHistoMaker.cc`.
+the scan number set in the `delay_scan_number()` has to be the same as the one set for the `"DelayScans"` `PostFix` at [line 207](https://github.com/CMSTrackerDPG/SiPixelTools-PixelHistoMaker/blob/e44607129b5538995d8f843f6323b3171582eb65/Phase1ScanHistoMaker.cc#L207) of `Phase1ScanHistoMaker.cc`.

 ### Luminosity informations

 This section is more relevant for the `Phase1PixelHistoMaker` script than for the production of the TimingScan, but still very important.
-To allow the code to be aware of the luminosity informations of different runs a file obtained using `brilcalc` to extract the delivered luminosity and PileUp of each lumisection (ls) is stored in the `input` directory.
+To allow the code to be aware of the luminosity informations of different runs a file obtained using [`brilcalc`](https://cms-service-lumi.web.cern.ch/cms-service-lumi/brilwsdoc.html) to extract the delivered luminosity and PileUp of each lumisection (ls) is stored in the `input` directory.
 The structure of this file has changed during the ages but for Run3 the relevant file is `input/run_ls_intlumi_pileup_phase1_Run3.txt`, it basically contains 4 columns of number that should correspond to the 4 quantities stated in the name of the file itself.

 To update this file when new runs are analysed one can run these command after having installed brilcalc:
 ```